lidofinance/lido-improvement-proposals/LIPS/lip-41.md

 )
 ```

-**Slashing exposure.** Both slashing checks use validator effective balances at the report reference epoch. `lidoExposure` contains Lido validators that have activated and are not yet withdrawable at that epoch.
-If its total effective balance is zero, both slashing checks are false and neither ratio is evaluated.
+**Slashing impact.** `lidoExposureBalance` is the total effective balance of Lido validators that have activated and are not yet withdrawable at the reference epoch.
+The estimate multiplies the share of this exposure that is slashed by the estimated impact per slashed ETH.
+That impact is the sum of:

+- a DAO-configurable base impact rate for cumulative incident effects that do not depend on other network slashings;
+- the current CL proportional slashing factor, used as a proxy for the correlated penalty.

+$$
+\text{slashingImpactShare}
+=
+\frac{\text{lidoNonWithdrawableSlashedBalance}}{\text{lidoExposureBalance}}
+\times
+\left(
+\frac{\text{baseSlashingImpactRatePPM}}{\text{PPM}}
++
+\min\left(
+\text{proportionalSlashingMultiplier}
+\times
+\frac{\text{networkRecentSlashedBalance}}{\text{networkActiveBalance}},
+1
+\right)
+\right)
+$$

+`networkRecentSlashedBalance` includes Lido slashings, so a fresh Lido-only incident affects both components.
+Network slashings without slashed Lido stake produce zero impact.
+The Lido balances below use validator effective balances at the reference epoch.

 ```python
 PPM = 1_000_000